Unparticle Casimir effect: Unparticle contribution to the Casimir effect

 \textit{i.e.} it is a linear continuous superposition of Feynman propagators of fixed mass $m$.
-It is worth noting that when the conformal dimension tends to unity ($d_{\cal U} \to 1 $) then the un-particle propagator reduces to that of an ordinary massless field.
-This can be seen readily from Eq.~\eqref{unprop} by computing the unparticle propagator in momentum space.
-Considering for simplicity the scalar case and working in euclidean space one can use a Schwinger representation for $D(p;m^2)$ to get:
+When the conformal dimension tends to unity ($d_{\cal U} \to 1 $) the unparticle propagator reduces to that of an ordinary massless field $D_{\cal U}(p^2) \to1/p^2$~\cite{Georgi2007275}.
+The above propagator can be expressed in terms of the unparticle generating functional $Z_{\cal U}[J]$ \cite{Gaete2008319,Gaete:2014rwa}.
+The net result is